cboulanger/eventrecorder/readme.md

 # UI Event Recorder

-> NOTE: this is a very simple proof-of-concept which relies on a patched version of the qooxdoo library and doesn't do very much at the moment.
+> NOTE: this is a very simple proof-of-concept which doesn't do very much at the moment.

 This contrib allows to record user interaction for replay during tests.